szabolcsdombi/zengl/docs/index.rst

 **array**
     | The number of array layers for the image.
 For non-array textures, the value must be 0.
     | The default value is 0.

+**levels**
+    | The number of mipmap levels for the image.
+    | The default value is -1 and it means the number of possible mipmap levels for the given image size.

 **texture**
     | A boolean representing the image to be sampled from shaders or not.